• Skip to primary navigation

 What is the key to a good flavour?

-The key to a really good flavour is to use a good quality cider vinegar, I used a Taste Award winning organic one.
-Your gooseberries should be verging on under ripe, to just ripe.
+The key to a really good flavour is to use a good quality cider vinegar, I used a Taste Award-winning organic one.
+Your gooseberries should be verging on underripe, to just ripe.
 You don’t want soft ones and there’s no need to top and tail them.

-I did top and tail mine as I was toying with baking a cake to begin with!
-The sharp tasting Bramley apples get chopped whole unlike with jam making so prepping the fruit is a lot quicker.
-Using fresh and not dried mint makes all the difference too.
+I did top and tail mine as I was toying with baking a cake, to begin with!
+The sharp-tasting Bramley apples get chopped whole unlike jam-making so prepping the fruit is far quicker.

 Gooseberry, Apple & Mint Jelly on a board surrounded by gooseberries, Bramley apple, and mint leaves.